jppope/Javascript-Study-Guide/functionalProgramming/higherOrderFunctions.md

 > Analogy: Imagine a hydrogen powered vehicle that has to first convert water into hydrogen so that it can later convert the hydrogen into power that will move the vehicle

+## About Closures...

+In javascript functions have access to stuff outside of the function.
+That's it.

+Why do they exist?
+Ton's of reasons... but I would say the "main reason" (IMO) is that it makes it easier to interact with asyncronous activities going on in your code.

 ## Filter